Abstract

 (Qtd. in Housman 1921.)

-textual critics for whom Housman professes admiration, are as much the product of
+the few textual critics for whom Housman professes admiration, are as much the

-letter play and combinatorial art as they are of careful deliberation and thought.
+product of letter play and combinatorial art as they are of careful deliberation and

-(Given the structure and workings of the mental lexicon, discussed below, we might
+thought.
+(Given the structure and workings of the mental lexicon, discussed below, we

-of conjectural thought.)
-Lamenting the corrupt state of the blind Milton's
+non of conjectural thought.)
+Lamenting the corrupt state of the blind

 copy-edited by a derelict acquaintance, Bentley attaches a preface to his edition of

-conviction that "Words of a like or near Sound in
+Reflecting the editor's conviction that “Words of a like or near Sound in Pronunciation” were substituted

 To adjudicate among variants, Bentley finds evidence and inspiration in diverse